 Supporting you to walk and cycle during lockdown

-As part of our response to the Coronavirus pandemic we are investigating and delivering a range of measures on our road network to respond to social distancing requirements, help people to use our streets more safely, particularly those walking and cycling, and further support and enable active travel in the short to medium term.
+As part of our response to the Coronavirus pandemic we are investigating and delivering a range of measures on our road network to respond to social distancing requirements, help people to use our streets more safely - particularly those walking and cycling, and further support and enable active travel in the short to medium term.
 We are working in partnership with TfL as part of the London Streetspace Programme and are continuously investigating new measures and looking at further funding sources to support this.
 This page will be updated regularly.

 Footway Parking Suspensions

 We have identified a number of areas where footway parking bays have been suspended to enable people to follow social distancing guidelines when using our high footfall areas.